An00bRektn/an00brektn.github.io-archive/_posts/2021-09-30-htb-blue-writeup.md

 The Python script that I uses the exploit to upload and trigger a payload as SYSTEM.
 Since it's trying to execute a command over the connection rather than abuse the connection itself, I can only assume this is the reason Metasploit doesn't pop as consistently (assuming it's not an installation issue).

-This is definitely a step up from doing simple stack-based buffer overflows, but, even if I may or may not have found the reason, taking a deeper dive into the code makes me appreciate the exploit more than I did as compared to when I would just aim, point, shoot.
+This is definitely a step up from doing simple stack-based buffer overflows, but, even if I may or may not have found the reason, taking a deeper dive into the code makes me appreciate the exploit more than I did as opposed to when I would just aim, point, shoot.